thisRaptori/raptori/src/posts/general/always-check-your-work/post.md

 Trying out some new technology is always an adventure, especially if you start by assuming you know how to use it.

 A couple of years ago, I had a portfolio website which felt pretty decent.
-It was a good representation of my skillset at that point - a clean design, semantic HTML, clean CSS, and some interactions and animations added via jQuery.
+It was a good representation of my skillset at that point - a nice design, semantic HTML, clean CSS, and some interactions and animations added via jQuery.

 ![](./old-site.png)